 Per the Coalition Application website, in order to promote increased access, the Coalition App is designed to engage students in the college process earlier in their high school careers.
 It also aims to make the application more “holistic and organic” than the Common App.
 This makes it a strong alternative choice to the Common App when applying to colleges.

-Which US Colleges Accept Coalition Application?
+Which US Colleges Accept the Coalition Application?

 New York City, NY